icenet-ai/icenet/README.md

 # IceNet2: A daily to seasonal sea ice forecasting AI

-Codebase to train IceNet2, an ensemble of `M` U-Net neural networks for forecasting maps of daily-averaged Arctic sea ice `N` days into the future.
+Codebase to train IceNet2, an ensemble of `M` U-Net neural networks for forecasting maps of daily-averaged Arctic sea ice `1, 2, ..., N` days into the future.
 A flexible data loader class is provided to dictate which map variables are input to the networks (e.g. past sea ice and other climate variables), how far they look back into the past, and how far ahead to forecast.

 This is an extension of the paper [Seasonal Arctic sea ice forecasting with probabilistic deep learning](https://doi.org/10.31223/X5430P) to operate on a daily timescale (rather than monthly) and perform probabilistic regression (rather than probabilistic classification).

 The guidelines below assume you're working on a Unix-like machine with a GPU.

+#### Folder structure

+.
+|-icenet2
+|-data
+|---forecasts
+|---forecasts_monthly
+|---network_datasets
+|---nh
+|---sh
+|-dataloader_configs
+|-results
+|-results_monthly
+|-figures
+|-videos

 #### Preliminary setup

 The following instructions assume you have conda installed.
 If you don't yet have conda, you can download it [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).

 For the script to download ERA5 data to work, you must first set up a CDS account and populate your `cdsapirc` file.
 Follow the 'Install the CDS API key' instructions available [here](https://cds.climate.copernicus.eu/api-how-to#install-the-cds-api-key).
 This shouldn't take more than a few minutes.

 Optional: I use `tmux` while SSH'd into BAS's HPC to keep my commands running after disconnecting: `tmux new -s icenet` to create a new `tmux` session and `tmux attach -t icenet` when attaching.

 ### 1) Set up Conda environment

-Running the commands below in the root of the repository will set up the conda environment:
+After cloning the repo, run the commands below in the root of the repository to set up the conda environment:

-- `conda env create -f environment.yml`
+- `conda env create -f environment.yml -n icenet2`
 - `conda activate icenet2`

 ### 2) Download data